From the FPGA point of view there are 4 busses connected. BRIDGE, PAD, VIDEO, AUDIO.

 - The phase shifted clock is used by the framework HDL to convert the pixel data into 12-bit DDR for consumption by the System FPGA.

-Cores should produce I2S-compatible signed 16-bit stereo audio signals at 48kHz.
+Cores should produce I2S-compatible signed 16-bit stereo audio signals and must be 48kHz.

 The following signals are used for digital audio: